HIMA-MB02/word-frequency-distributon/README.md

 To run the backend: <br />
     &emsp;Open the terminal with /ttt-backend as the root folder. <br />
     &emsp;Run `npm install` to install the required dependencies from package.json. <br />
     &emsp;Run `node app.js` for a dev server.
 Navigate to `http://localhost:3000/`.
-(This is the RESTful endpoints to communicate to frontend) <br />
+(This is the RESTful endpoints to communicate to
+    &emsp;frontend) <br />
     &emsp;NOTE: The app will NOT automatically reload if you change any of the source files. <br />

 Components: <br />
     &emsp;1. app.js: This is the entry point for the express application.
-This contains all the dependencies, middlewares, routes(imported from 'routes/applciationRoutes.js') and initializes the server(at 3000 for development server). <br />
+This contains all the dependencies, middlewares, routes
+    &emsp;(imported from 'routes/applciationRoutes.js') and initializes the server(at 3000 for development server). <br />
     &emsp;2. applicationRoutes.js: This contains the routes defined by the backend to handle requests.
-It contains the  GET: /ttt/:count route, which fetches, orders, maps and sorts the text file at https://terriblytinytales.com/test.txt.  <br />
+It contains the
+    &emsp;GET: /ttt/:count route, which fetches, orders, maps and sorts the text file at https://terriblytinytales.com/test.txt.  <br />

 ## Production